NCAS-CMS/cfdm/docs/source/tutorial.rst

 written to an output dataset without compression.

-A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in the special `GatheredArray` array object.
+A construct with an underlying compressed array is created by initializing a `Data` instance with a compressed array that is stored in the special `GatheredArray` array object.
 The following code creates a simple field construct with an underlying gathered array: